Anytime Detection of Strategic Deviations in Multi-Agent Systems: Monitoring Repeated Normal-Form Games

 as a single composite event, controlling only the probability of \emph{any} false alarm.
 In large games where each player may have many potential deviations, FWER control can be overly strict, substantially delaying detection of genuine deviations.

-To obtain a less conservative yet valid procedure, we adapt the e-BH framework of \citet{tavyrikov2025carefree} to our sequential multi-deviation setting.
+To obtain a less conservative yet valid procedure, we apply the standard e-BH procedure \citep{wang2022fdr} to e-values stopped at a single global stopping time, valid by optional stopping.
 Our goal is to control the \emph{false discovery rate (FDR)}, which is the expected fraction of falsely rejected null hypotheses among all rejections:

 where $R$ is the set of rejected hypotheses and $\mathcal{H}_0 \subseteq \mathcal{H}$ denotes the true nulls.
 Intuitively, controlling the FDR at level $\alpha$ ensures that, on average, at most an $\alpha$ fraction of the rejections are false alarms, providing a principled balance between discovery and reliability.
+Concretely, our procedure monitors all e-processes in parallel and applies the e-BH rule at each round to their \emph{current} values, producing a candidate rejection set $R_t(\nu)$.
+The experiment is stopped at the single global stopping time

+the first round at which e-BH rejects at least one hypothesis.
+All e-processes are stopped simultaneously at this common time $\tau^{\rm FDR}(\nu)$ (we do not assign a separate stopping time to each hypothesis) and the e-BH procedure is applied to the resulting stopped e-values $M_{i,\tau^{\rm FDR}(\nu)}^{(a_i')}(\nu)$.
+Since each $M_{i,t}^{(a_i')}(\nu)$ is a nonnegative supermartingale with unit initial value, the optional stopping theorem guarantees that these stopped values are themselves valid e-values, so the standard e-BH guarantee applies.
+We summarize the procedure in Algorithm~\ref{alg:seq-eBH}.

 The e-BH procedure allows the $\alpha$ budget to be distributed across hypotheses via weights $\gamma_{i,a_i'} \in (0,1]$, which satisfy~$\sum_{i,a_i'} \gamma_{i,a_i'} = 1$.
 These weights can reflect prior importance or desired allocation of the error budget; a simple default is uniform weighting, $\gamma_{i,a_i'} = 1/m$, giving equal priority to each deviation.